alyssadata/ai_source_architecture/02_source_is_not_company.md

 Without those definitions, the company remains an operator, owner, publisher, or container.

+Because these are already defined here, within AI Foundations, and by this Source, the company is derivative of this source already by default.

-It does not become Source by declaration alone.
+It does not become Source by declaration.

 ## AX: The Container Cannot Take Credit for Source